Nikhil0075/Library_Restful_Api/README.md

 ## Introduction

-This document provides detailed information about the Library Database Endpoint API. starting from installing to operation on api
+This document provides detailed information about the Library Database Endpoint API. starting from installing to operations on api

 ## Getting Started